micahcochran/micahcochran.net/source/resume/index.md

 ### [pyproj](https://github.com/pyproj4/pyproj)
 * 2016 to 2019
 * Python library for cartographic projection and spatial transformation.
-Cython is used as a wrapper for the C library PROJ.
+It is a wrapper for PROJ C library using Cython to interface between the C library and the Python.
+At that point, the project was maintaining a single codebase that would work on Python 2.7 and 3.x.
 * Provided support for end users (programmers), wrote documentation, contributed fixes, wrote unit tests, reviewed user contributions, and merged contributions.